Confidentiality Notice

 Transition primary banking relationship to CFO/COO, removing personal guarantees where possible.

-Objective 4: Improve Margins & Working Capital Discipline
+Improve Margins & Working Capital Discipline

 Contractors typically operate on thin margins with cash tied up in receivables and work-in-progress.
 Improving EBITDA margins from 12.4% to 18%+ and accelerating cash collection directly increases enterprise value and reduces buyer risk, commanding higher multiples at exit.